Egress Gateway Best Practices

 bash -c "$(curl -sfL https://imroc.cc/tke/scripts/cilium.sh)" -- enable-egress-gateway

-When enable-egress-gateway runs against a VPC-CNI Native Routing cluster, the script resolves nonMasqueradeCIDRs in this order:
+When running enable-egress-gateway on a VPC-CNI Native Routing cluster, the script automatically determines nonMasqueradeCIDRs with the following priority:

 Manual Enable